ermongroup/cs228-notes/inference/sampling/index.md

 The limit $$\pi = \lim_{t \to \infty} p_t$$ (when it exists) is called a *stationary distribution* of the Markov chain.
 We will construct below Markov chain with a stationary distribution $$\pi$$ that exists and is the same for all $$p_0$$; we will refer to such $$\pi$$ as *the* stationary distribution* of the chain.

-A sufficent condition for a stationary distribution is called *detailed balance*:
+A sufficient condition for a stationary distribution is called *detailed balance*:
 {% math %}
 \pi(x') T(x \mid x') = \pi(x) T(x' \mid x) \;\text{for all $x$}
 {% endmath %}